tchan128/content-management-systems-tc/README.md

 - When users `add department` they will be able to add a department into the database
 - When users `update employee information` they will be able to update an employee's role

+To see the system in action please visit this link: https://share.vidyard.com/watch/75dFu7jcika6n9Aa7FyveB?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Visuals